Who We Are

-The Texas Child Study Center Embedded Behavioral Clinic is located in the Children's Blood & Cancer Center Outpatient Clinic that enables pediatric cancer and blood disorder patients to benefit from multidisciplinary health care – medical care and behavioral health treatment – all in one office visit.
+The Texas Child Study Center Embedded Behavioral Clinic enables pediatric cancer and blood disorder patients to benefit from multidisciplinary health care – medical care and behavioral health treatment – all in one office visit.

-The Texas Child Study Center Embedded Behavioral Clinic in the Children's Blood & Cancer Center incorporates holistic psychosocial treatments to address all aspects of a child's life.
+The Texas Child Study Center Embedded Behavioral Clinic, located in the Children's Blood & Cancer Center Outpatient Clinic, incorporates holistic psychosocial treatments to address all aspects of a child's life.

 - Therapy services teach coping skills, problem solving, and relaxation strategies that promote emotional wellbeing.